MerosCrypto/Meros/docs/RPC/Merit.md

 - `malicious` (bool):   Whether or not this holder has a Merit Removal against them pending.
 - `merit`     (int)

+### `getSupply`

+`getSupply` replies with the total amount of minted Meros in existence.
+The result is an int of the current supply.

 ### `getBlockTemplate`

 `getBlockTemplate` replies with a template for mining a Block.